Trockenbeerenauslese: Austria

-The style is similar to, but much more concentrated than, Sélection de Grains Nobles from Alsace.
+The style is similar to, but much more concentrated than, from Alsace.

 The wines are much more acidic compared to Sauternes (and similar to Tokaji), are considerably sweeter, have a lower alcoholic strength and are usually not matured in oak barrels.

 As with most other premium grade dessert wines, Trockenbeerenauslese is to a large extent sold in half bottles of 375 ml.

 Requirements

 The minimum must weight requirements for Trockenbeerenauslese is as follows: